-is another trait the healthcare practitioner must display.
+Punctuality is another trait the healthcare practitioner must display.
 Not only does tardiness in class disturb the lecturer and student body, it reflects a lack of professionalism.
 A student arriving 5 or more minutes late to class is tardy.
-Excessive tardiness will negatively impact the student's professional evaluation and will result in a meeting with the Program Director.
+Excessive tardiness will negatively impact the student's professionalism assessment and will result in a meeting with the Program Director.